 Follow Florida Panhandle STEM Programming Facebook Group for additional resources, to learn what the project participants are doing, find out about upcoming STEM events in your area, and to share your own STEM project ideas and success stories.

-Images from Scientist in Residence Planning Meeting:
+Images from Scientist in Residence Planning Meeting and Training Classes:

 Why is STEM education important?

 According to the U.S. Department of Commerce, jobs in science, technology, engineering and math (STEM) fields are increasing and the U.S. is not producing enough qualified graduates to fill them.
 STEM occupations are projected to grow 17% from 2008 to 2018, and STEM workers command higher wages, earning 26% more than their non-STEM counterparts.